 - A cafeteria for lunch – I chose the quick service at Hanna-Maria

 - The Brunberg chocolatier, which sells the world’s most politically-incorrect treat

 Even with the Monday closures, I wasn’t for want of things to see in the four hours that I spent in Porvoo.
-It made a pleasant change of scene from Helsinki, and with bus tickets as low as 1 Euro each way on OnniBus (I paid 8 Euro for my return trip in all), a day trip is not prohibitive.
+It made a pleasant change of scene from Helsinki, and with bus tickets as low as 1 Euro each way on OnniBus (I paid 8 Euro in 2017 for my return trip in all), a day trip is not prohibitive.
 I’d recommend extending a stay in the Finish capital to see it.

 Getting to Porvoo from Helsinki

 Buses to Porvoo depart from the basement of Kamppi mall every hour.
 You can ride all the way to the Porvoo bus terminal; the old city is to the north-west.
 Alternatively, you can alight at the bus stop for Katajamäki just as I did (stop name: NäsiI; coordinates: 60.3908192, 25.6389508).
 To get there, walk back to the junction, cross the street and follow Vanha Helsingintie.